ibenrodriguez/ravello-breakingpoint-demo/README.md

 # ravello-breakingpoint-demo
-Demo files showing Ixia BreakingPoint Virtual with OpenWRT Reouter as Device Under Test
+Demo files showing Ixia BreakingPoint Virtual with OpenWRT Router as Device Under Test DUT

 # Overview
 BreakingPoint Virtual Edition is a software-based test platform that enables you to run a BreakingPoint vController and traffic generation blades on a virtual chassis.

 BreakingPoint Virtual Edition offers the following benefits: